Jbleezy/BO1-Reimagined/README.md

 * Make it easier to tell how many grenades you have on HUD
 * Remove collision from dogs while theyre spawning(dog SetPlayerCollision(0);)
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off
-* See if pausing in coop is possible
 * Remove blur when paused ingame
 * Make Shang power switches do things when only one is turned on
 * Add meat powerup to grief